Onshore, Nearshore, Offshore, Reef, Wreck

-The Sheepshead Fish is part of the Sparidae Family in the perch-like fish order.
-It is a beautiful fish with a deeply compressed grey body and five to seven dark bars on the sides of its body, giving it the nickname of convict fish.
+The Sheepshead is a beautiful fish with a deeply compressed grey body.
+They have five to seven dark bars on the sides of its body, giving it the nickname of convict fish.
 They also have sharp dorsal spines, but what they are really famous for are their human-like teeth.

 Sheepshead are common at 1-8 pounds and 14-20 inches.
-However, if you are lucky, you could come across a 20 pound, 35-incher.
+However, if you are lucky, you could come across one at 20 pounds, 35-inches.
 They live a relatively long life, about 20 years.

-Sheepshead form spawning groups up to 10,000.
+Sheepshead form spawning groups of up to 10,000 fish.
 They migrate to structures at channel passes and offshore reefs, jetties, and oil platforms.
-Sheepshead are external fertilization spawners.
 They primarily spawn in the early spring from February through April.